odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

           Ladakh royals, their history, currency and weapons.
       - type: hotel
         url: /destinations/india/states/ladakh/cities/stok/hotels/stok-palace/
+        title: Stok Palace
         content: >-
-          Stok Palace, belonging to the royal Namgyal family, is part of Ladakh’s cultural heritage.
+          Belonging to the royal Namgyal family, this converted palace is part of Ladakh’s cultural heritage.
 The 200-year-old mural-adorned walls, the Buddhist chants, a traditional Ladakhi meal under apricot and walnut trees, are the Ladakhi way of life.
 Perched on a hill, the building is stately outside and mysterious inside, with shaded corridors and courtyards, and richly-decorated suites.
+There is also a pleasant café, offering fine terrace views.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''